mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 Starting with this version, the console supports GitHub Actions as a CI/CD tool.

-Within the Providers section accessible through the Company Overview area you can now configure a GitHub provider as a CI/CD tool.
+Within the Providers section accessible through the Company Overview area you can now configure a GitHub provider as a CI/CD tool and using it for the deployment of your workload.

 For more information, [go to the documentation](/development_suite/deploy/.mdx).